jarecoo/practice/notes.md

 - “I can’t afford to hate people.
 I don’t have that kind of time.“ -Bob Ross
 - “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.” - MLK
 - “Hate is too great a burden to bear” -MLK
+- “Waste no more time arguing what a good man should be.
+Be one.”
+Marcus Aurelius
 - You have concentric sphere’s of influence that decrease in your ability to enact change and good the farther from yourself you get.
 Focus on doing good in your most potent spheres of influence.
 Yourself is the closest sphere of influence.
 - Give people the love and compassion they want, or the kind you want if nothing else.
 The Golden Rule.
 - Do random acts of unsolicited kindness. it’ll make you feel better, but it will add good to the world.